-In order to enroll in school a student must submit a health certificate within 30 calendar days after entering school, and upon entering kindergarten, first, third, fifth, seventh, ninth and eleventh grades.
+In order to enroll in school a student must submit a health certificate within 15 calendar days after entering school, and upon entering second, fourth, seventh and tenth grades.
 The examination, which must conform to state requirements, must have been conducted no more than 12 months before the first day of the school year in question.
 If a student is unable to furnish the health certificate, the school will provide a physical examination by a licensed provider.
 A request for exemption from the physical examination, or the requirement to provide a health certificate, must be made in writing to the school principal or designee, who may require documents supporting the request.
 The only basis for exemption is a claim that the physical examination is in conflict with the parent or guardian's genuine and sincere religious belief.

-In order to enroll in school, students must also furnish documentation of required immunizations against certain communicable diseases, as set forth in state law and regulations, unless exempted from immunizations for medical reasons as permitted by state law and regulation.
+In order to enroll in school, students must also furnish documentation of required immunizations against certain communicable diseases, as set forth in state law and regulations, unless exempted from immunizations for medical or religious reasons as permitted by state law and regulation.